ErrorTzy/writings/papers/PhDApps/Draft_4.md

 If an intervention is impossible for a variable, then the interventionist counterfactual "If we intervene on singleton Socrates, then the value of Socrates would change" is ill-posed.
 Therefore, it is impossible to establish $Socreates=\{Socrates\}$, because there is no way to intervene on $\{Socreates\}$.

 In other words, the reply I suggest to {::The Challenge} is as follows: we cannot accept the alternative structure where $\{Socrates\}$ grounds Socrates.
 Why?
 Because if a creature could accept this structure, then what they mean by "agency" must be fundamentally different from ours. **In our term, they are not rational agents.
 Maybe they are rational schmagents.**  But the rational constraint on the world oblige us to have rational agency.
-In other words, the world we live in must have a structure that we can possible act upon.
-But the world with an alternative structure is not a world that we can act upon.
+In other words, the world we live in must have a structure that we can fully act upon.
+But the world with that alternative structure is not a world that we can fully act upon.
 Therefore we should reject this as a plausible view for our metaphysics.

 ## Conclusion

 Let me recap.
-Hall proposed the epistemic approach to ground, and he take this as a rival approach against the metaphysical approach to ground.
-However, I show that, first, his argument only challenges to a limited type of grounding, i.e. the grounding relations that are mutually necessitating.
-Second, by appealing to the rational constraint on the world, I argue that Hall's challenge can be met.
-By doing so, the metaphysical approach to ground is sustained.
-And it perfectly respects the force of Hall's position, because it is compatible with Hall's epistemic approach to ground.
-When Hall says "A grounding claim counts as explanatory ... in virtue of the kind of epistemic benefit it confers on its recipients", the proper understanding for "epistemic benefit" is the following: it enhance our ability to know how to manipulate the world.
+Hall proposes an epistemic account of ground, presented as a rival to the metaphysical account.
+I contend that, first, his argument targets only those grounding relations that are mutually necessitating.
+Second, by appealing to the rational constraint on the world, I argue that Hall's challenge can be met, and his approach is not a rival account afterall.
+This preserves the metaphysical approach to grounding while acknowledging the force of Hall's position.
+On my understanding, when Hall writes, "A grounding claim counts as explanatory … in virtue of the kind of epistemic benefit it confers on its recipients", the relevant "epistemic benefit" should be understood as: it enhances our capacity to know how to manipulate the world.

 Does it sound like cheating?
 If you feel like so, then the alternative seems more devastating: metaphysics seems impossible altogether.
 Throughout the history of philosophy, there has always been a strong impulse to secure an absolute truth that is objective and eternal.
-But to repeat, ultimately all possible philosophical conclusions must be derived from intuitive presuppositions.
+But to repeat, ultimately all reliable philosophical conclusions must be derived from intuitive presuppositions.
 We cannot establish anything if we throw away all of our intuitions (or dispositions, sentiments, etc.).
 If so, then we at least should not abandon the kind of intuition that we cherish most in our ordinary life: our own rational agency.
 To adopt a worldview that eliminates this that is, for us, simply insane.